 ‘Families are a curious thing, make a one man weep make another man sing.
 Change a hawk to little white dove, more than a feeling, that’s the power of families‘.
 I’m sure there is something wrong with that quote but then again there is something very strange and deranged regards the family dynamics involved in Anders Thomas Jensen’s black comedy.
 If you are interested in the subject matter of bestiality, compulsive masturbation, taxidermy, beatings by taxidermy, stem cell research gone unspeakably wrong, how to meet women at all costs and far worse then Men & Chicken might be your favourite film of the year.

-After meeting the mayor of the island and his suicidal daughter, who Gabriel takes a shine to and Elias attempts to mount, the brothers arrive at the crumbling remains of the sanitarium.
-Having high hopes of meeting family members closer to his level of intelligence, Gabriel is horrified to find three further siblings in the mould of Elias.
+They meet the mayor of the island and his suicidal daughter, who Gabriel takes a shine to and Elias attempts to mount.
+The brothers finally arrive at the crumbling remains of the sanitarium.
+Having high hopes of meeting family members closer to his level of intelligence, Gabriel is horrified to find three further siblings in the mold of Elias.
 The building is overrun by farmyard animals and cheese.
 There is no access to their father’s room and strictly no visits to the shady laboratory in the basement.